Mike Ford Player Props: Mariners vs. Tigers

-Mike Ford and his .514 on-base percentage over his past 10 games (177 points higher than his season-long percentage), will be in action for the Seattle Mariners versus the Detroit Tigers and Michael Lorenzen on July 15 at 9:40 PM ET.
+The Seattle Mariners, including Mike Ford and his .806 slugging percentage over his past 10 games, take on starting pitcher Reese Olson and the Detroit Tigers at T-Mobile Park, Sunday at 4:10 PM ET.

-In his previous game, he reached base in his only plate appearance against the Tigers.
+In his last appearance, he reached base in his only plate appearance against the Tigers.

 Mike Ford Game Info & Props vs. the Tigers